-Occasionally, we use partnerships or joint ventures to purchase and develop land.
-As of May 31, 2021, we controlled 42 lots for future use by our homebuilding operations through one joint venture with a related party.
-We may form new partnerships or joint ventures in the future where economically advantageous.
+Occasionally we enter into partnerships or joint ventures to purchase and develop land.
+As of May 31, 2022, we did not control any lots for future use through our joint venture with a related party.
+In the future, we may form new partnerships or joint ventures where economically advantageous.